bulwark-crypto/Bulwark-KB/docs/Information/Discord-Commands.md

 `!sync`
 \- Shows a guide that fixes general syncing problems.

-`!issues`
-\- Shows a guide that fixes general issues.

 `!refresh`
 \- Shows a guide on how to refresh your Masternode.